Loan Application Redesign

 Guided, intuitive flow with five key screens.

-Loan comparison: best offer + two alternatives.
+best offer + two alternatives.

 Regulatory steps integrated smoothly (goal selection + credit data consent).